 2. Better ROI:

-Higher conversion rate means creating more resources than you have.
+A higher conversion rate means creating more resources than you have.
 By studying how to get the most out of your acquisition efforts, you will get more conversions without bringing in more potential customers.

 3. Better Scalability: